Middle Fork Boise River

 • Whitefish limit is 25

-• Harvest allowed during any open season unless otherwise noted under Special Rules - if gear or bait restrictions are listed, they must be followed when fishing for whitefish
+• Harvest allowed during any open season unless otherwise noted under Special Rules - if gear or bait restrictions are listed, they apply when fishing for whitefish

 Protected Nongame Fish includes Pacific Lamprey